realashleybailey/FileFlows/README.md

 This application is designed (for now, later alternative builds will be published) to be run as a docker application and primarily for unRAID.

 1. Select "Apps" to go to the "Community Applications" of unRAID (if not installed refer to the unRAID forum/site for installation instructions)
-2. Search "FileFlow".
+2. Search "FileFlows".
 This won't be found in the Community Applications and click "Click Here To Get More Results From DockerHub"
    1. If that option does not appear go to Unraid \ Settings \ Community Applications.
 And then set "Enable developer mode" to "Yes".
 3. Select "Install"
    ![image](https://user-images.githubusercontent.com/958400/142372817-4582c5bb-6108-42d7-8ada-f0015652c429.png)